 With QuickCalc AutoCAD Calculator command you can measure the length of geometry, its angle and coordinate points like midpoint or centroid.
-You can perform complex calculations using the scientific calculator and It can also be used to convert units of length, angle, area and volume.
+You can perform complex calculations using the scientific calculator and It can also be used to convert units of length, angle, area, and volume.

 To start QickCalc calculator (I will call it calculator from now on for sake of simplicity) Right click in the drawing area and select QuickCalc from the contextual menu, you can also use its command equivalent QUICKCALC.
 This calculator can be launched from contextual menu even if you are in the middle of a command.

-In this article, I will explain how you can leverage features of QuickCalc calculator to make your drawing and calculation task faster and efficient.
+In this article, I will explain how you can leverage the features of QuickCalc calculator to make your drawing and calculation task faster and efficient.

 I have also prepared this video which explains this tip in detail, but if you prefer the article you can read it by scrolling down.

 The most obvious use of a calculator tool is to perform calculations and this tool is no exception.
 When you launch Calculator tool a basic palette will appear with all the buttons of a calculator, you can also expand the calculator palette if it is collapsed as shown in the image below.

 On calculator palette, you will find a familiar calculator interface with all related buttons at your disposal.
 You can use the mouse to enter values in the calculator or you can use Numpad of the keyboard as well.

 Just below the Number Pad tab on calculator palette you will find a Scientific tab, expand it by clicking on the + icon on it.
 This will open a Scientific calculator for you where you can perform more complex calculations involving sines, cosines or logarithmic values.

 To convert units expand Units Conversion tab on calculator palette.
 Select type of unit which you want to convert from Units type field then select unit which you want to convert and in next field enter the unit in which you want it to be converted.